Cultural impact of Elvis Presley: Perceived moral and sexual impact

 Presley was considered by some to be a threat to the moral well-being of young women, because "Elvis Presley didn't just represent a new type of music; he represented sexual liberation."
-Presley generated an "anti-parent outlook" and was the "personification of evil".
-To many adults, the singer was "the first rock symbol of teenage rebellion... they did not like him, and condemned him as depraved.
-Anti-Negro prejudice doubtless figured in adult antagonism.
-Regardless of whether parents were aware of the Negro sexual origins of the phrase 'rock 'n' roll,' Presley impressed them as the visual and aural embodiment of sex."
+Presley generated an "anti-parent outlook" and was the "personification of evil" and, to many adults, the singer was "the first rock symbol of teenage rebellion... they did not like him, and condemned him as depraved.
 In 1956, a critic for the New York Daily News wrote that popular music "has reached its lowest depths in the 'grunt and groin' antics of one Elvis Presley" and the Jesuits denounced him in their weekly magazine, America.
 Time magazine of June 11, 1956, mockingly referred to the singer as "dreamboat Groaner Elvis ('Presley')."
 Even Frank Sinatra opined: "His kind of music is deplorable, a rancid smelling aphrodisiac.
 It fosters almost totally negative and destructive reactions in young people."

 Presley was even seen as a "definite danger to the security of the United States."
 His actions and motions were called "a strip-tease with clothes on" or "sexual self-gratification on stage".
 They were compared with "masturbation or riding a microphone".
 Some saw the singer as a sexual pervert, and psychologists feared that teenage girls and boys could easily be "aroused to sexual indulgence and perversion by certain types of motions and hysteria—the type that was exhibited at the Presley show."
 In August 1956 in Jacksonville, Florida, a local juvenile court judge called Presley a "savage" and threatened to arrest him if he shook his body while performing at Jacksonville's Florida Theatre, justifying the restrictions by saying his music was undermining the youth of America.
 Presley's uninhibited and sexually charged performance style was overall a direct challenge to the reserved social mores of the 1950s.